-This topic provides instructions to fail over your virtual machines in the event of a disaster.
-Phoenix DRaaS creates AMI for virtual machine and maintains AMI in your AWS account.
-At the time of disaster, you can launch EC2 instance from the AMI, in-turn spinning up to production in minutes.
+This topic provides instructions to failover virtual machines in the event of a disaster.
+Phoenix AWS proxy creates a DR copy for the virtual machine and maintains it in the AWS account.
+At the time of the disaster, you can launch EC2 instance from the DR copy, in-turn spinning up to production in minutes.

-Phoenix allows you to configure virtual machines for failover with settings specific to two modes, Failover Recovery and Failover Test, respectively.
-Depending upon the type selected during failover, you can use the corresponding settings to launch the EC2 instance.
+Phoenix allows you to configure virtual machines for failover with settings specific to the two modes, Production Failover and Test Failover, respectively.
+Depending, upon the type selected during failover, you can use the corresponding settings to launch the EC2 instance.

 To launch failover

 - Log in to the Phoenix Management Console.

 - On the menu bar, click All Organizations, and select the required organization from the drop-down list.

 - On the menu bar, click Manage > Disaster Recovery.

 - In the left pane, click the DR Plans tab and click the DR plan associated with the virtual machine for which you want to trigger a failover.